-Research and development expenses increased \$3.3 million for the year ended December 31, 2022, compared to the year ended December 31, 2021.
-The increase was primarily due to higher clinical development expenses, primarily with external CROs of \$1.2 million, an increase in personnel costs, including stock-based compensation costs of \$1.1 million, due to increased headcount, and an increase in manufacturing costs of \$0.9 million, related to the increased production of clinical trial materials.
+Research and development expenses increased \$3.2 million for the year ended December 31, 2023, compared to the year ended December 31, 2022.
+The increase was primarily due to higher clinical development expenses, primarily with external CROs of \$5.0 million, and an increase in personnel related costs of \$1.2 million, due to increased headcount.
+The increase was partially offset by a decrease in stock-based compensation of \$1.7 million, lower manufacturing costs of \$1.0 million, related to the production of clinical trial materials, and a decrease in consulting expenses of \$0.3 million.